 An added benefit to the manufactured bones is that you can find ones that are sized appropriately for every breed, and even sized and shaped for puppies.
 They are also pressed tightly so that it takes a while for most puppies to chew them up completely.
 Be aware that some flavors may have dyes that can be transferred to carpets and fabrics.

 A delicious bone treat can be a nice way to encourage your dog to settle down after a long day.
 From puppyhood, you can train your dog to enjoy a relaxing evening with you and your family by treating the dog to a long-lasting chew bone.
-This helps your dog to feel comfortable, accepted, relaxed and also satisfies the urge to chew.
-Encouraging this pack behavior is a wonderful way to avoid behavioral chewing problems.
+This helps your dog to feel comfortable, accepted, and relaxed and also satisfies the urge to chew.

 GREENIES Dental Chews